BootBlock/PoSh-Backup/README.md

                 Enabled         = $false # Default: $false (disabled) Action          = "None" # Default: "None".
 Others: "Shutdown", "Restart", "Hibernate", "LogOff", "Sleep", "Lock"
                 DelaySeconds    = 0      # Default: 0 (immediate action if enabled)
+                                 # During the delay, a message will show with a countdown, allowing cancellation by pressing 'C'.
                 TriggerOnStatus = @("SUCCESS") # Default: Only on "SUCCESS".
 Can be array: @("SUCCESS", "WARNINGS"), or @("ANY")
+                                       # "ANY" means the action triggers if Enabled=$true, regardless of status.
                 ForceAction     = $false # Default: $false.
 If $true, attempts to force Shutdown/Restart.
             }
             ```